Imagine you are moving to a new world, leaving behind everything you know and love for life in an unknown country.

 The best news is that it probably grows abundantly near you, making it accessible and cheap too!

-But today’s newsletter isn’t about the amazing virtues of dandelion.
+But this recipe isn’t about the amazing virtues of dandelion.
 It’s not about how nutritious dandelion is or about how it can be used as a powerful medicine.
-No, today’s recipe is all about junk food.
+No, this recipe is all about junk food.
 Wild food junk food.

 Okay, okay, as far as “junk” goes, this is actually pretty healthy and still very tasty.
 But you won’t be thinking of that as you pop these crispy fritters into your mouth.